swcarpentry/good-enough-practices-in-scientific-computing/index.md

 2. The majority of our learners will actually adopt it after a workshop
     *   No point teaching something people aren't going to use

+### You're Really Helping Yourself

+Many of these rules are phrased in terms of helping other people, such as current and future collaborators.
+In all cases,
+though,
+the most important "other person" you're helping is your future self: for example, a good to-do list will save you time when you come back to your project next year.
-Many rules are for the benefit of your future self, because your past self doesn't answer email.
+It's always tempting to cut corners, but your past self doesn't answer email.

 ## Data Management